 You can also paint circles, stars, or dots over white to create that unique, colorful appearance.

 If you want to use even more colors, try creating a rainbow effect with a different color on each riser.

-You can also use the paint to create the appearance of different materials such as leather, plaster, or marble.
+You can also use paint to create the appearance of different materials such as leather, plaster, or marble.

-This can really add to the look of your home.
+This can add to the look of your home.
 Plus, you can connect a nearby room or hallway to the stairs by using the same color combination.